Family Support Group

 CORR Group Guidelines

-We encourage transparent & caring dialogue at each CORR group so everyone can have a safe experience.
+We encourage transparent & caring dialogue

-We are mindful of meeting times and are timely with our comings and goings.
+We are mindful of meeting times

-We keep the identities of meeting participants confidential.
+We keep the identities of participants confidential

-We practice emotional regulation or ask for help to do so.
+We practice emotional regulation or ask for help to do so

-We may be critical of ideas, but not people.
+We may be critical of ideas, but not people

-We assume the best intentions in others.
+& Assume the best intentions in others

-We are inclusive.
+We are inclusive

-We practice listening, learning, and guiding.
+Practice listening, learning, and guiding

-If conflict emerges, we prioritize accountability and repair.
+If conflict emerges, we prioritize accountability and repair

-We help others to feel heard and note hands raised.
+We help others to feel heard and note hands raised

 Our mics are muted, unless speaking, and cameras are on.
-If privacy is preferred, an explanation is offered to help others feel comfortable.
+If privacy is preferred, an explanation is offered to help others feel comfortable

-Other household members are not near the camera, mic, or speakers.
+Other household members are not near the camera, mic, or speakers